Jeremy Swayman wins 2nd NHL start, Bruins beat Capitals 4-2

 WASHINGTON (AP) — Brad Marchand scored a shorthanded goal, Jeremy Swayman made 31 saves to win his second NHL start and the Boston Bruins beat the Washington Capitals 4-2 on Thursday night.

 Jeremy Lauzon, Anton Blidh and Craig Smith also scored for Boston, which won back-to-back starts by its rookie fourth-string goaltender fresh out of college in his first professional season.

+“My mindset doesn’t change as far as wanting to win and doing whatever I can to help my team win,” said Swayman, who made 40 saves in his NHL debut Tuesday at Philadelphia.
+“The NHL, that’s everything and it’s a big deal and this team is obviously as good (a) one to be a part of and I’m just enjoying every second I can while I can.”

 Swayman allowed two power-play goals in under 20 seconds to Alex Ovechkin and T.J.
 Oshie but kept the Bruins ahead when the Capitals tilted the ice toward him in the second period.
+The Bruins won consecutive games for the first time since mid-March.

 Capitals goaltender Ilya Samsonov allowed a leaky goal to Lauzon 33 seconds into the game and was unlucky when defenseman Justin Schultz’s attempt to flick the puck off the glass behind the net instead took a fluky bounce to Blidh for a tap-in later in the first period.
 The goal was Blidh’s second in the NHL and first since 2016.